Online Programs for Students

 If you are unable to bring your students onsite to the Sydney Jewish Museum, we would love to engage with them virtually in an interactive workshop.

 Benefit from the expertise and experience of our team of educators to create an engaging, thought-provoking experience for your students.

-To read more about our excursion options, please scroll down to browse the listings.
+To read more about our program options, please scroll down to browse the listings.

 Come face to face with history as survivors share their memories of the Holocaust an its aftermath.Understanding the Holocaust

 This program will introduce students to significant factors that can help us understand how the Holocaust unfolded.Power and Authority: Rise of Nazism, Consolidation of Power and Ideology

 Students will have the opportunity to study in depth the complex and tragic relationship between the rise of the Nazi party and Hitler in Germany, and the collapse of democracy.Power and Authority: Nazi Methods of Control and Impact on Life

 Students will address the impact of dictatorships on society, and that of the Nazis on life in Germany in particular.Fact Through Fiction